-HUD mandates that all Public Housing Agencies (PHAs) must engage in consultations with Resident Advisory Boards (RABs) and consider their recommendations when formulating their Annual Plans.
+HUD mandates that all Public Housing Agencies (PHAs) must engage in consultations with Resident Advisory Boards (RABs) or Resident Councils to consider their recommendations when formulating their Annual Plans.
 Furthermore, PHAs are obligated to conduct a Public Hearing, which allows various stakeholders, including residents, community leaders, and public officials, to review the Annual Plans and provide feedback and suggestions for inclusion in the plans.

-In compliance with these requirements, the Virgin Islands Housing Authority (VIHA) organized a RAB board meeting in both St. Thomas and St. Croix on Friday, June 23, 2023.
-VIHA also actively participated in a Tri-Island Town Hall meeting, which was hosted by the legislature on Wednesday, August 30, 2023.
-Additionally, VIHA held a Public Hearing in both St. Thomas and St. Croix on Tuesday, September 5, 2023.
+In compliance with these requirements, the Virgin Islands Housing Authority (VIHA) has scheduled a Resident Council Annual Review Plan meeting in both St. Thomas and St. Croix on Wednesday, August 7, 2024 at 5:30.
+Additionally, VIHA will hold a Public Hearing in both St. Thomas and St. Croix on Tuesday, September 10, 2023 at 5:30 P.M.